snoopythe3-from-scratch/snoopysblog/README.md

 ## Support

 If you need support and have a GitHub account, you can report issues here.
-Security Vulnerabilities MUST be reported in the security tab.
+Security Vulnerabilities MUST be reported in the security tab, or call or text ‪+1 (313) 513-7748.
 <!-- Why would you give out your phone number?
 If anything, just do email address, or better, your scratch profile>